Get The Help You Deserve

 Natural Disasters: Natural events like flooding or earthquakes can damage subway infrastructure, disrupt operations, and compromise safety.
 Preparedness and resilient infrastructure are crucial in mitigating these risks.

-Security Threats: Threats or attacks on subway systems can cause panic among passengers, leading to injuries or stampedes.
+Security Threats: Threats or attacks on subway systems can cause passengers to panic, leading to injuries or stampedes.
 Security measures and protocols are essential to address these concerns.

-Communication Failures: Inadequate communication during emergency situations can impact passenger safety.
+Communication Failures: Inadequate communication during emergencies can impact passenger safety.
 Clear and effective communication is critical to ensuring passengers' understanding and safety during crises.

 Subway Safety Regulations in Brooklyn